private4920/hawabogor/README.md

-# mit-maker
+# HawaBogor
 Hi There!
-Welcme to my Maker Portfolio GitHub Repository: HawaBogor, Air Quality Monitoring System for Bogor City
+Welcme to my Air Quality Project GitHub Repository: HawaBogor, Air Quality Monitoring System for Bogor City

 ## Name Clarification
 On some files you may see the term "bogoraqi", that is the former name of my project before it was changed to "HawaBogor"